 There are many variations to the design of the incisions for breast reduction.
 The size and shape of your breasts as well as the desired amount of reduction are factors that will help Dr. Minniti determine the best technique for you.

 RISKS AND COMPLICATIONS

 Some of the potential complications that may be discussed with you include bleeding, infection and reactions to anesthesia.
 Following reduction, sometimes the breasts may not be perfectly symmetrical or the nipple height may vary slightly.
 Minor adjustments can be made at a later time, if desired.
-Permanent loss of sensation in the nipples or breasts may occur.
+Loss of sensation in the nipples or breasts may occur.
 Incisions that have healed poorly may be revised as well.
-In the unlikely event of injury to or loss of the nipple and areola, they usually can be satisfactorily reconstructed using skin grafts.
+In the event of injury to or loss of the nipple and areola, they can possibly be satisfactorily reconstructed using skin grafts.

 PREPARATION FOR SURGERY

 Depending on your age, or if you have a history of breast cancer in your family, Dr. Minniti may recommend a baseline mammogram before surgery and another mammographic examination six to twelve months after surgery.
 This will help to detect any future changes in your breast tissue.
 Following breast reduction surgery, you will be able to perform breast self-examination.